w3f/Grants-Program/applications/polkadot-mempool-explorer-v2.md

-- lack of proper code documentation ( it was difficult for me to understand the codebase
+- lack of proper code documentation ( it was difficult for me to understand the codebase initially )